-The TCFD (Task force on Climate-related Financial Disclosures) was established in 2015 by the Financial Stability Board (FSB) with the aim to formulate a set of recommendations on reporting climate-change-linked risks in order to guide and encourage companies to align the information disclosed with the expectations and needs of investors picked up by ESMA.
+^{4.} The TCFD (Task force on Climate-related Financial Disclosures) was established in 2015 by the Financial Stability Board (FSB) with the aim to formulate a set of recommendations on reporting climate-change-linked risks in order to guide and encourage companies to align the information disclosed with the expectations and needs of investors picked up by ESMA.
 Over 120 top managers at the Group Head Office and business unit levels were involved internally through interviews and focus groups.
 To guarantee adequate consideration of the risk component of the identified mega trends, the internal assessment considered the results of the Group Own Risk and Solvency Assessment process.

-The assessment was made using an approach based on the consolidation of the results of multiple repetitive analysis cycles conducted with groups of experts (the so-called Delphi method).
+Guidelines on non-financial reporting: supplement on reporting climate-related information (C/2019/4490) were published in June 2019.
+They are available on eur-lex.europa.eu 6 The assessment was made using an approach based on the consolidation of the results of multiple repetitive analysis cycles conducted with groups of experts (the so-called Delphi method).